shruti170901/docs.konghq.com/app/_hub/kong-inc/grpc-gateway/index.md

 type: plugin

-desc: Access gRPC services through HTTP REST.
+desc: Access gRPC services through HTTP REST
 description: |
   A Kong plugin to allow access to a gRPC service via HTTP REST requests and translate requests and responses in a JSON format.
 Similar to